1‑866‑ARF‑MEOW

 What happens if a dog eats xylitol?

-Xylitol causes hypoglycemia in dogs, and potentially liver problems.
-Symptoms range from vomiting and weakness to seizure and collapse, making it incredibly important to seek help right away if your dog eats a xylitol product.
+Xylitol causes hypoglycemia in dogs and potential liver problems.
+Symptoms range from vomiting and weakness to seizures and collapse, making it incredibly important to seek help immediately if your dog eats a xylitol product.

 How much xylitol is toxic to a dog?

-While large amounts of xylitol tend to cause more severe problems, any quantity can be dangerous depending on the dog.
-For small dogs especially, as little as one piece of gum can be harmful.
-The benchmark for determining xylitol toxicity is .05 grams per 1 pound of body weight, according to the Pet Poison Helpline.
+While large amounts of xylitol tend to cause more severe problems, any quantity can be dangerous, depending on the dog.
+For small dogs, especially, a small piece of gum can be harmful.
+According to the Pet Poison Helpline, the benchmark for determining xylitol toxicity is .05 grams per 1 pound of body weight.

 What is the difference between xylitol and sorbitol?

-Like xylitol, sorbitol is a type of artificial sweetener that’s widely used as a replacement for cane sugar.
-However, unlike xylitol, sorbitol is not toxic to your pup, although it can lead to diarrhea and stomach upset in large quantities.
+Like xylitol, sorbitol is an artificial sweetener widely used to replace cane sugar.
+However,unlike xylitol, sorbitol is not toxic to your pup.
+However, it can lead to diarrhea and an upset stomach in large quantities.

 What are the possible effects of xylitol on humans?

-While xylitol is extremely toxic for canines, humans can safely use and consume xylitol products.
-It’s not only safe but can also be beneficial, effective at warding off cavities and oral bacteria, in addition to being a low-calorie and diabetic-friendly sugar replacement.
-The human body doesn’t react in the same way pups do to the substance – but it’s still important for pet owners to keep it on their radar.
+While xylitol is highly toxic for canines, humans can safely use and consume xylitol products.
+It’s safe and can be beneficial and effective at warding off cavities and oral bacteria, in addition to being a low-calorie and diabetic-friendly sugar replacement.

 Anne Paglia